-- \ students who transferred in. - \ money borrowed at other institutions. - \ parent loans - \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree. - H4.
-Provide the number of students in the 2015 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
+- \ students who transferred in.

+- \ money borrowed at other institutions.

+- parent loans

+- \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree.

+H4.
+Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
 Exclude students who transferred into your institution.
-472 - H5.
-Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed
+483